Chrome extension + responsive website: boosting eco-friendly conversions with real-time product scoring

 • Identified limited knowledge, access, and high costs hinder eco-friendly practices.
 Most consumers, despite environmental awareness, prioritize price, convenience, and personal benefits over seeking knowledge.

-• Turned the dense scientific information into bite-sized user friendly product info.
+• Turned the dense scientific information into bite-sized user-friendly product info.

 Improvement and Reflection